rdxdevelops/TeamSiksha-assignment/Assignment 26 Feb Twitter live/ASSIGNMENT.md

 # Assignment 26th Feb Twitter live

+Submit the PR after 11 PM to prevent others from copying your assignment.

 ## Frontend Development

 Create a user interface for the book data available [here](./books.json).
 Your interface should: